NickRusso-os/DFA-Implementation/README.md

 A DFA that validates an email address according to NJIT's email format.

 ## Overview
-This program, written by Nicholas Russo (njr35), is a Deterministic Finite Automaton (DFA) that checks if the provided string conforms to a specific email format.
-It was developed for Project 1 of CS 341 (Section 008, Spring 2023) under the guidance of instructor Marvin Nakayama (marvin@njit.edu).
+This program, written by Nicholas Russo, is a Deterministic Finite Automaton (DFA) that checks if the provided string conforms to NJIT's email format.

 ## Functionality